pankil25/Image-Classification-using-Convolutional-Neural-Networks/README.md

   - Freeze index: 2, 3, 4
   - Data augmentation: Yes, No

-- Usage:

-  - Pass the path of train dataset folder in **"arguments"** method

-  - As i am applyinf pre-trained model on train dataset by spliting it in 80% training and 20% validation i am fine tuning the pre-trained Resnet model for better validation accuracy.

 - Note:

   - Each notebook provides detailed instructions and code comments to guide customization and execution.

   - It is recommended to have a GPU-enabled environment for faster training.

   - Ensure that the dataset folders are correctly structured and contain the necessary images for training and testing.